mhucka/blog/_posts/2013-12-29/2013-12-29-label-your-stuff.md

 ---
 title: Label your stuff—it just might come back to you
-description: Label your electronics to help people return them to you
+description: Label your gear to help people return them to you
 toc: false
 layout: post
 categories: [general]